ancillaryfactory/Topic-Manager/readme.txt

 Author: AOA
 Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 1.6
+Stable tag: 1.7
-Version: 1.6
+Version: 1.7

-A quick way to manage post topics for multi-author blogs
+A quick way to remember post topics for single or multi-author blogs

 == Installation ==